Smashed Waffles opens second North Carolina store in Raleigh

-RALEIGH (WTVD) --Smashed Waffles has opened a second location in North Carolina near N.C.
-State Univeristy on Hillsborough Street.
+RALEIGH, NC (WTVD) --Smashed Waffles has opened a second location in North Carolina near N.C.
+State University on Hillsborough Street.

-The restaurant started in Greenville, N.C. in 2016 as a waffle delivery service gaining national attention after delivering more than 100,000 waffles in a few months.
+The restaurant started in Greenville, NC, in 2016 as a waffle delivery service gaining national attention after delivering more than 100,000 waffles in a few months.

 In 2017, the first Smashed Waffle Cafe opened in Greenville.